learning-layers/KnowBrain/README.md

 This is an early Version.
 It's functions have only been tested in Google Chrome browser.

 ##Contact:
-* Dieter Theiler, Know-Center, Graz University of Technology, dtheiler@know-center.at
+* Dieter Theiler, Know-Center, Graz University of Technology, dtheiler@tugraz.at
 * Dominik Moesslang, Know-Center, Graz University of Technology, dominik.moesslang@student.tugraz.at